 The impact of German Idealism on Christian theology; the investigation of philosophical problems in inter-religious engagement.

 Head of School of Philosophy, Theology and Religion

-Co-Director, John Hick Centre for the Philosophy of Religion
+Co-Director, Birmingham Centre for the Philosophy of Religion

 Christianity and Asian religions; theology and the arts: theology of religions; philosophy of religion, contemporary theology and religion.